Valery Legasov: Chernobyl disaster

 In August 1986, Legasov presented the report of the Soviet delegation at a special meeting of the International Atomic Energy Agency in Vienna.
 His report was noted for its great detail and relative openness in discussing the extent and consequences of the tragedy, disclosed to Western media some defects in the RBMK reactor design such as the positive void coefficient, as well as problems with operator training.
 Some details were censored by the Central Committee, including the full extent of the design flaws, the institutional and cultural problems that led to the accident, the full extent of the fallout, as well as the ineffective efforts in dropping liquid nitrogen into the reactor.
-The report ran to 388 pages and was presented by Legasov to the conference in a 5-hour presentation, which many in the audience found disturbing.
+The report ran to 388 pages and was presented by Legasov to the conference in a five-hour presentation, which many in the audience found disturbing.
 Legasov noted that the operators were able to disable the reactor safety systems and stated that improvements to existing RBMK reactors were underway.

-I did not lie in Vienna... but I did not tell the full truth.
+He stated, "I did not lie in Vienna... but I did not tell the full truth."

 The conference was a public relations triumph for the Soviets as it reassured Western governments and scientists that the disaster was being contained and that the Soviets could competently manage nuclear power in the future.